-AS there is no general rule but will admit of some exception, so this first chapter seems to be an exception, against this second part; for though I have promised here to treat only of diseases peculiar to the female sex, yet this chapter will engage me to speak of a defect in men, barrenness being an effect incident to them also: and therefore it is so necessary to be handled with respect to men as well as women, that without treating of it so, I shall not be able to make good the old proverb, of setting the saddle upon the right horse.
+As there is no general rule but will admit of some exception, so this first chapter seems to be an exception, against this second part; for though 1 have promised here to treat only of diseases peculiar to the fermale sex, yet this chapter will engage me to speak of a defect in men, barrenness being an effect incident to them also : and therefore it is so necessary to be handled with respect to men as well as women, that without resting of it so, I shall not be able to make good the old proverb, of sciting the saddle upon the right horse.

-Having premised this, and thereby anticipated an objection, I shall now proceed to the subject-matter of this chapter, which is barrenness.
+Having premised this, and thereby anticipated an objection, I shall now proceed to the subject-matter of this chapter, which is barrennes.

-Barrenness is cither natural nor accidental.
+Barrenness is either natural or accidental.

-Natural barrenness is, when a woman is barren, though the instruments of generation are perfect both in herself and husband, and no preposterous or diabolical course used to cause it; and neither age nor diseases, nor any defect hindering, and yet the woman remains naturally barren, and conceives not.
+Natural barrenness is, when a woman is barren, though the instruments of generation are perfect both in herself and husband, and no preposterous or diabolical course used to cause it : and neither age nor diseases, nor any defect hindering, and 'yet the woman remains naturally barren, and conceives not.

-Now this may proceed from a natural cause, for if the man have not any great objection, they seldom have children, and the reason is clear, for the universal course of nature being formed by the Almighty of a composition of contrarieties, cannot be encreased by a composition of likes; and therefore if the constitution of the woman be hot and dry, as well as of the man. there can be no conception; and if on the contrary, the man should be of a cold and moist constitution, as well as the woman, the effect would be the same; and this barrenness is purely natural.
-The only way to help it is, for people before they marry, to observe each others constitutions and complexions, if they design to have children.
-If their complexions and constitutions be alike, they are not fit to come together; for discordant, natures make the only harmony in the work of generation.
+Now this may proceed from a natural cause, for if the man bave not any great objection, they seldom have children, and the reason is clear, for the universal course of nature being formed by the Almighty of a composition of contrarieties, cannot be increased by a composition of like's : and therefore if the constitution of the woman be hot and dry, as well as of the man, there can be no conception ; and if on the contrary, the man should be of a cold and moist constitution, as well as the woman, the effect would be the same ; and this barrenness is purely natural.
+The only way to help it is, for people before they marry, to observe each other's constitutions and complexions, if they design to have children.
+If their complexions and constitutions he alike, they are not to come together ; for discordant natures make the only harmony in the work of generation.

-Another natural cause of barrenness is want of love is between the man and wife; love is that vital principal, that ought to animate each other in the act of generation, or else it will be but spiritless and dull, for if their hearts be not united in love, how should their seed unite to cause conception; and this is sufficiently evidenced in that there never follows a conception upon rape; therefore if men and women design to have children, let them take care to live so that their hearts as well as their bodies may be united, or else they miss of their expectations.
+Another natural cause of barrenness is want of love between the man and wife; love is that wital principle that ought to animate each other in the act of generation, or else it will be but spiritless and dull, for if their bearts be not united in love, how should their seed units to cause conception; and this is sufficiently evidenced in that their never follows a conception upon rape; therefore if men and women design to have children, let them take care to live so that their hearts as well as their bodies may be united, or else wr miss of their exprestations.